WOAH-workshop/woah-workshop.github.io/index.md

 The special theme for this year is **Online Harms in the Age of Large Language Models**.

-Join us in person **from 9 am in Room Alberto 3 at Hilton Reforma Mexico City** or watch online via Zoom (link available on Underline).
+Join us in person **from 9am in Room Alberto 3 at Hilton Reforma Mexico City** or watch online via Zoom (link available on Underline).

 <br/><br/>